nephio-project/porch/docs/content/en/docs/9_troubleshooting_and_faq/lazy-dog/_index.md

 kubectl annotate packagerevision <name> porch.kpt.dev/push-on-render-failure=true
 ```

-If the mutation pipeline is passing, you won't get any output from yyour `print()` statement because Porch assumes
+If the mutation pipeline is passing, you won't get any output from your `print()` statement because Porch assumes
-everything is OK and does not print errors.
+everything is OK and does not print any output.
 The easiest way to work around this is to put a deliberate run time error
 into your Starlark script, which will cause an error and trigger the output:

 ```